 9) What kinds of fees will I be required to pay?

 Court-ordered fees include but are not limited to:

 • Depending on your particular case, the Court may add any of these fees:

 - Payment of restitution (repaying the victim for what was lost or damaged.)

 10).
 What if I get behind on payments?

 Remember, the payments are Court-ordered, and must be made.
-However, if you get behind your officer can recommend a new plan to the courts.
+However, if you get behind, discuss your situation with your officer to see if other arrangements can be made.